PySimpleGUI/PySimpleGUI/README.md

 (You might need to use `python3` instead of `python`.)

-You can try PySimpleGUI for 30 days, after which you will need to Sign Up.
-Hobbyist users sign up at no cost, and Commercial Users subscribe at $99/year.
+You can try PySimpleGUI for 30 days, after which you will need to register.
+Hobbyist users register at no cost, and Commercial Users must buy a license.
 For more details, see [PySimpleGUI.com/pricing](https://pricing.PySimpleGUI.com).

 ## Documentation